Jon Berti Player Props: Marlins vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.74 team ERA that ranks 20th among all MLB pitching staffs.
+- The Giants have a 4.73 team ERA that ranks 19th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 21 total home runs at a clip of 1.5 per game (to rank 20th in baseball).
+- The Giants rank 20th in baseball in home runs surrendered (22 total, 1.5 per game).

-- Webb (0-3 with a 6.35 ERA and 22 strikeouts in 17 2/3 innings pitched) makes the start for the Giants, his fourth of the season.
+- The Giants will send Wood (0-0) out to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.